Lemoncode/redux-workshop/06-async-actions/Readme.md

 - Excercise A: port this li list to a table,break it down into table and row.

-- Excercise B: repeate the same steps but hitting the following rest api:
+- Excercise B: repeat the same steps but hitting the following rest api:

 https://jsonplaceholder.typicode.com/users